UK military launches airstrikes with US targeting Yemen's Houthi rebels

 “The strike was conducted after dark, when the likelihood of any civilians being in the area was reduced yet further,” the ministry said.

-The British offered no information on the damage done in the strike, nor whether it believed anyone had been killed.
-The U.S. military's Central Command did not acknowledge the strike.
+The British offered no information on the damage done in the strike, nor whether they believed anyone had been killed.
+The U.S. military's Central Command didn't acknowledge the strike.

-“This action was taken in response to a persistent threat from the Houthis to freedom of navigation,” said John Healey, the U.K.'s secretary of state for defense.
-“A 55% drop in shipping through the Red Sea has already cost billions, fueling regional instability and risking economic security for families in the UK.”
+“This action was taken in response to a persistent threat from the Houthis to freedom of navigation,” U.K. Defense Secretary John Healey said.
+“A 55% drop in shipping through the Red Sea has already cost billions, fueling regional instability and risking economic security for families in the U.K.”

 The Houthis reported several strikes around Yemen's capital, Sanaa, which the group has held since 2014.
 Other strikes hit around Saada.

 The British have taken part in airstrikes alongside the U.S. since the Biden administration began its campaign of strikes targeting the Houthis back in January 2024.
-However, this new strike is the first to see the British involved in the campaign under Trump.
+However, this new strike is the first to see the British involved in the campaign under U.S. President Donald Trump.

-On April 18, an American strike on the Ras Isa fuel port killed at least 74 people and wounded 171 others in the deadliest-known attack of the American campaign.
+On April 18, an American strike on the Ras Isa fuel port killed at least 74 people and wounded 171 others in the deadliest-known attack of the U.S. campaign.

-The strikes separately have drawn controversy in America over Defense Secretary Pete Hegseth's use of the unclassified Signal messaging app to post sensitive details about the attacks.
+The American strikes have drawn controversy in the United States over Defense Secretary Pete Hegseth's use of the unclassified Signal messaging app to post sensitive details about the attacks.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.